diescalo/rst_test/doc/user_doc/configuring_the_xbee_device.rst

 +------------------------+----------------------------+

-Local XBee devices read and save previous parameters automatically when initializing the connection of the device.
+Local XBee devices read and save previous parameters automatically when opening the connection of the device.
 In remote XBee devices, you must issue the ``read_device_info()`` method to initialize the parameters.

 You can refresh the value of those parameters (that is, read their values and